BuiltInDetroit/builtindetroit.github.io/content/en/events/ee1f034a-9288-43ed-8d83-dabe610c2206/index.md

 images = ['opengraph.png']
 tile_image = 'tile.jpg'
 tile_image_alt = 'A photograph of an automotive body-in-white line in a modern automotive plant.
-The robots are yellow and red.' header_image = 'header.svg' header_image_alt = 'Logo for the Tour of Industrial Automation event.
-The logo is the name of the event in bold font filled in by red and blue swirls of color.' videos = []
+The robots are yellow and red.' videos = []

 [event]